-Cut the chilled loaf into 3/4-inch slices, dust with flour, and fry it up for a tasty breakfast or lunch.
+Cut the chilled loaf into 1/2 to 3/4-inch slices, dust with flour, and fry it up for a tasty breakfast or lunch.
 It's a delicious protein to serve with eggs, hash browns, pancakes, or baked beans.
 Add a bit of ketchup or applesauce on the side, or drizzle the scrapple with maple syrup.

 1 large onion, peeled and quartered

-1 whole bulb garlic, sliced in half crosswise
+1 whole bulb garlic, halved crosswise

 5 large dried bay leaves